Fast-and-Pythonic/microScript-TextMate-syntax-highlighting-for-VSCode/README.md

   - and, or, not
   - while, for, to, by, in, break, continue

-  - object
-  - class
-  - constructor
-  - extends
-  - super
-  - this
-  - new
+  - object, class, constructor, extends, super, this, new

   - do, after, every, sleep